piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 chapter and also they were used in the [AWD](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/awd.md) chapter.

-If you're curious how exactly tags works, you can see it by looking into unit tests [here](https://github.com/piku235/JungiThemeBundle/blob/master/Tests/Resolver/Filter/DeviceThemeFilterTest.php) and [here](https://github.com/piku235/JungiThemeBundle/blob/master/Tests/Resolver/VirtualThemeResolverTest.php).
+If you are curious how exactly tags works, you can see it by looking into unit tests [here](https://github.com/piku235/JungiThemeBundle/blob/master/Tests/Resolver/Filter/DeviceThemeFilterTest.php) and [here](https://github.com/piku235/JungiThemeBundle/blob/master/Tests/Resolver/VirtualThemeResolverTest.php).

 Creating tag
 ------------

 Each tag is a class which implements the `Jungi\Bundle\ThemeBundle\Tag\TagInterface`: